microsoft/mimalloc/readme.md

 ```
 > LD_PRELOAD=/usr/lib/libmimalloc.so  myprogram
 ```
-It also includes a robust way to override the default allocator in [Windows](#override_on_windows).
+It also includes a way to dynamically override the default allocator in [Windows](#override_on_windows).
 Notable aspects of the design include:

 - __small and consistent__: the library is about 10k LOC using simple and
   consistent data structures.
 This makes it very suitable